ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython_example_1.md

 weight: 3
 ---

-## Example 1: Sampling of CPython calculating GooglePlex
+## Example 1: Sampling of CPython calculating Googolplex

 {{% notice Note %}}
 All step in this paragraph are done on native ARM64 Windows on Arm machine.